chrotek/Resource_Check/README.md

 #### Disclaimer / Bugs / Oversights

-This script is still a work in progress.  **And still has bugs that I haven't had time to fix**
+This script is still a work in progress.  **And still has bugs that I don't know when/if i'll get time to fix**

 --- Memory Bug ---